-Identified Licenses - a set of FOSS licenses identified as a result of following an appropriate method of identifying such licenses.
+Identified Licenses - a set of FOSS licenses identified as a result of following an appropriate method of identifying licenses that govern the Supplied Softwaresuch licenses.

-OpenChain Conforming - a program that satisfies all the requirements of this specification.
+OpenChain Conforming Program - a program that satisfies all the requirements of this specification.

 Software Staff - any employee or contractor that defines, contributes to or has responsibility for preparing Supplied Software.
 Depending on the organization, that may include (but is not limited to) software developers, release engineers, quality engineers, product marketing and product management.